top of page

 kirk.rowe@wpapat.com

 Dr. Rowe earned a dual B.S. degree from Elmhurst College in physics and mathematics before going on to earn his M.S. degree from Southern Illinois University, where he conducted thesis research within the Department of Chemistry and Biochemistry developing and testing stochastic models designed to estimate the number of components in saturated chemical separations.
-Dr. Rowe received his Ph.D. degree from Oregon State University in 2005, where he studied the quantum-mechanical effects that govern the micro-optic and nano-electronic technologies that will eventually replace today’s bulk-effect transistor and microprocessor designs.
+Dr. Rowe received his Ph.D. degree from Oregon State University, where he studied the quantum-mechanical effects that govern the micro-optic and nano-electronic technologies that will eventually replace today’s bulk-effect transistor and microprocessor designs.
 At Oregon State, Dr. Rowe developed and applied a specialized computational procedure to discover the previously undocumented physical phenomenon of quantum pinching.
 Dr. Rowe also participated in the creation of Oregon State’s computational physics program.

 In addition to teaching, Dr. Rowe also received two research appointments at Argonne National Laboratory where he assisted in the design of superconducting quadrupole focusing magnets using finite element analysis for both the Advanced Photon Source and the High-Current Ion Beam Accelerator projects.